Gas Station Insurance

-If you run a gas station, you can select from various coverages and customize an insurance coverage tailored to fit your needs.
-Proper coverage will secure your investments from possible risks that can run down your business.
+If you run a gas station, then you can select various coverages and customize your insurance plan to fit your needs.
+Proper coverage will secure your investments from possible risks that can ruin your business.

-Most gas stations also work with convenience stores.
-Running convenience stores leads to exposures that can include customer injuries, theft, vandalism, and so on.
-According to the FBI, in 2017, out of the total robberies occurring in the nation, 3% occurred in gas stations, and 6.6% occurred at convenience stores.
-Gas stations are exposed to several chemical criminal risks because of the nature of the business.
-Consequently, these risks often result in loss of property and lives.
+Most gas stations also work with convenience stores on their premises.
+Running a convenience store exposes you to risks like customer injuries, theft, vandalism, and so on.
+Per the FBI’s 2019 Crime in the United States report, out of the total robberies occurring in America, 3% occurred in gas stations, and 6.6% occurred at convenience stores.

-Suppose your employee is operating the counter in your gas station.
-Suddenly, a thief breaks in and robs your store, but in the process, he injures your employee as well.
-In such a scenario, you will not only shoulder the losses from the theft but will also have to pay for the treatment and your employee’s lost wages.
+For example, your employee is operating the counter at your gas station.
+Suddenly, a thief breaks in and robs your store, injuring your employee in the process.
+In such a scenario, you would not only shoulder the losses from the theft but will also have to pay for your employee’s treatment as well as their lost wages.

-According to The Enterprise, employees at gas stations and convenience stores are among the most vulnerable to workplace violence and harassment.
-While working in a gas station, an employee faces risk of:
+Of course, employees at gas stations and convenience stores are among the most vulnerable to workplace violence and harassment.
+While working in a gas station, an employee faces the risk of:

 - Back and neck injuries